Starter (engine): Hydraulic

-Some Diesel engines from six to 16 cylinders are started by means of a hydraulic motor.
+Some diesel engines from six to 16 cylinders are started by means of a hydraulic motor.
 Hydraulic starters and the associated systems provide a sparkless, reliable method of engine starting over a wide temperature range.
 Typically hydraulic starters are found in applications such as remote generators, lifeboat propulsion engines, offshore fire pumping engines, and hydraulic fracturing rigs.
 The system used to support the hydraulic starter includes valves, pumps, filters, a reservoir, and piston accumulators.
 The operator can manually recharge the hydraulic system; this cannot readily be done with electric starting systems, so hydraulic starting systems are favored in applications wherein emergency starting is a requirement.

 With various configurations, Hydraulic starters can be fitted on any engine.
 Hydraulic starters employ the high efficiency of the axial piston motor concept, which provides high torque at any temperature or environment, and guarantees minimal wear of the engine ring gear and the pinion.

 Non-motor

 Spring starter

 A spring starter uses potential energy stored in a spring wound up with a crank to start an engine without a battery or alternator.
 Turning the crank moves the pinion into mesh with the engine's ring gear, then winds up the spring.
 Pulling the release lever then applies the spring tension to the pinion, turning the ring gear to start the engine.
 The pinion automatically disengages from the flywheel after operation.
 Provision is also made to allow the engine to be slowly turned over by hand for engine maintenance.
 This is achieved by operating the trip lever just after the pinion has engaged with the flywheel.
 Subsequent turning of the winding handle during this operation will not load the starter.
-Spring starters can be found in engine-generators, hydraulic power packs, and on lifeboat engines, with the most common application being backup starting system on seagoing vessels.
+Spring starters can be found in engine-generators and hydraulic power packs, and on lifeboat engines, with the most common application being backup starting system on seagoing vessels.
+Many Briggs & Stratton lawn mowers in the 1960s had hand-cranked spring starters.